Can I submit multiple scans of an entire home?

 The Short Answer

 Absolutely!
-Our Scan To CAD service can convert your 3D scans into editable, design-ready, and professional-grade CAD files that can either be processed individually or merged into a single, global CAD model of the entire space.
+Canvas can convert your 3D scans into editable, design-ready, and professional-grade CAD files that can either be processed individually or merged into a single, global CAD model of the entire space.

 You can learn how big of a space you can scan at one time here: How big of a space can I scan?